shelleychen318/expense-tracker/README.md

 # Expense Tracker

-Expense tracker app for iOS built using SwiftUI.
+Expense tracker app that displays your history of expenses and features an interactive chart that tracks the current month's spending.
+Built using SwiftUI for iOS.

 # Demo